the-crypt-keeper/can-ai-code/README.md

 ## News

-**8/25** Evaluation of CodeLlama and CodeLlama-Python 7B and 13B at code completion is available; performance is generally very good.
+**8/25** Evaluation of CodeLlama and CodeLlama-Python 7B/13B at code completion, CodeLlama and CodeLlama-Instruct 7B/13B at FIM are now available, performance is generally pretty good.
+34B evals are next up.

-**8/24** Evaluation of CodeLlama-Instruct 7B and 13B completed, a Compare is also available.
+**8/24** Evaluation of CodeLlama-Instruct 7B/13B completed, a Compare is also available.

 **8/20** Evaluation of LesslessMegaCoder completed which takes the honor of being the first 13B model to score a perfect 100% on the Python Test.